 What are joint property ownership disputes?

-As the term itself suggests, the easiest interpretation of joint property ownership disputes is a disagreement between real estate co-owners.
+As the term suggests, the easiest interpretation of joint property ownership disputes is a disagreement between real estate co-owners.
 The nature of such a disagreement that raises ownership and property disputes can be both minor and major.

 Examples of situations that may lead to joint property ownership disputes